h4cc/awesome-elixir/README.md

 * [booter](https://github.com/eraserewind/booter) - Boot an Elixir application step by step.
 * [dbg](https://github.com/fishcakez/dbg) - Distributed tracing for Elixir.

+## Documentation
+*Libraries and tools for creating documentation.*

+* [ex_doc](https://github.com/elixir-lang/ex_doc) - ExDoc is a tool to generate documentation for your Elixir projects.

 ## Files and Directories
 *Libraries and implementations for working with files and directories.*